3. You Must Be Born Again!

-As a ruler, a teacher, and as a Pharisee, this man had the kind of righteousness the whole nation envied, but something was missing.
+As a ruler, a teacher, and Pharisee, this man had the kind of righteousness the whole nation envied, but something was missing.
 He was not good enough!
-Jesus taught that something more was needed than just keeping a system of good works:
+Nicodemus needed something more than keeping a system of good works:

-For I tell you that unless your righteousness surpasses that of the Pharisees and the teachers of the law [of which Nicodemus was both], you will certainly not enter the kingdom of heaven (Matthew 5:20.
-Note in parenthesis mine).
+For I tell you that unless your righteousness surpasses that of the Pharisees and the teachers of the law [of which Nicodemus was both], you will certainly not enter the kingdom of heaven (Matthew 5:20).

-The Lord knew the question that was on the mind of Nicodemus.
+The Lord knew the question on the mind of Nicodemus.
 He said to him, “No one can see the kingdom of God unless he is born again” (John 3:3).
-The Greek word translated with the word born “again” is the word anōthen, a word that can mean two different things.
-It can mean again as in the sense of a second time, or it can mean from above as in the sense that God has to do a work in our soul before we can even begin to perceive the Kingdom of God.
+The Greek word translated with the word born “again” is the word anōthen, which can mean two different things.
+It can mean again as in a second time, or it can mean from above as in the sense that God has to do a work in our soul before we can perceive the Kingdom of God.
 Both terms are correct.
 Jesus’ words came as a shock to Nicodemus, for religious Jews thought that because they were children of Abraham and kept the law, they would all enter the kingdom of God.
 They dressed up the outside, but inside they were full of hypocrisy:

 Woe to you, teachers of the law and Pharisees, you hypocrites!
 You are like whitewashed tombs, which look beautiful on the outside but on the inside are full of the bones of the dead and everything unclean (Matthew 23:27).

-There has to be an imputed (ascribed righteousness to one’s spiritual account) on the inside of every man.
+There has to be imputed righteousness (ascribed righteousness to one’s spiritual account) on the inside of every man.
 Without an inner change, our lives remain the same.
-Change needs to come from the inside, and we are not sufficient to bring this change, i.e., this rebirth, all by ourselves.
+Change needs to come from the inside, and we cannot bring about this change by ourselves.
 We need to connect to the power source!
-The inside of a man, the heart, has to be fixed.
-We have a theological term for this, it is called regeneration: “he saved us, not because of works done by us in righteousness, but according to his own mercy, by the washing of regeneration and renewal of the Holy Spirit” (Titus 3:5).
+The inner man, his heart has to be renewed.
+We have a theological term for this; it is called regeneration: “he saved us, not because of works done by us in righteousness, but according to his own mercy, by the washing of regeneration and renewal of the Holy Spirit” (Titus 3:5).
 Becoming a Christian is not making a new start in life; it is receiving a new life with which to start.
 The writer, J. Sidlow Baxter, said, “Regeneration is the fountain; sanctification is the river.”

-Some people teach that the eye of a needle refers to a gate into a city that is so small that, to get in with your camel loaded with “stuff,” a person would have to unload before they can enter through the gate.
-I think, though, that this passage should be interpreted literally.
-I believe that Jesus is saying that, just as it is impossible to thread a camel through a sewing needle, in the same way, it is impossible for anyone, whether you are rich or poor, to enter into the eternal kingdom of God without being born-again or born from above.
+Some people teach the eye of a needle refers to a gate into a city so small that, to get in with your camel loaded with “stuff,” a person would have to unload before they can enter through the gate.
+I think, though, that we should interpret this passage literally.
+I believe Jesus is saying that just as it is impossible to thread a camel through a sewing needle, in the same way, it is impossible for anyone, whether you are rich or poor, to enter into the kingdom of God without being born-again or born from above.
 Without the regeneration work of God taking place at the center of one’s life, it is impossible to enter the kingdom of God.
-It is so critical for us to recognize this truth that three times in this passage alone, Christ states, “I tell you the truth” (Verses 3, 5, and 11), a statement designed to show the importance of His words.
+It is so critical for us to recognize this truth that three times in this passage alone, Christ states, “I tell you the truth” (vs. 3, 5, and 11), a statement designed to show the importance of His words.

-It is hard for a man who has always looked at life from an outward point of view to get his mind around such talk as the need for a spiritual birth.
+It is hard for a man who has always looked at life from an outward point of view to think of the need for spiritual birth.
 Nicodemus responded in the same way most of us would when hearing such a statement for the first time.
 He thinks only in natural terms.
-To him, there was no logical way to understand this statement, and it puzzled him.
+There was no logical way to understand this statement, and it puzzled him.
 If taken at face value, this meant that he would have to enter into his mother's womb to be born again.
 He was thinking in literal terms and wondered how this could be so.

-Jesus told him that the Kingdom of God could not even be perceived without an impartation of spiritual life from God.
-The Lord is so emphatic about this that He spells it out clearly to Nicodemus and also to us for our benefit.
-He says; “I tell you the truth, no one can enter the kingdom of God unless he is born of water and the Spirit.
+Jesus said that the Kingdom of God could not be perceived without an impartation of spiritual life from God.
+The Lord is so emphatic about this that He spelled it out clearly to Nicodemus and us for our benefit.
+He said, “I tell you the truth, no one can enter the kingdom of God unless he is born of water and the Spirit.
 6Flesh gives birth to flesh, but the Spirit gives birth to spirit” (Verses 5-6).
 That which is born of the flesh is flesh, but to enter a spiritual kingdom requires that your dead spirit receive the gift of the life of God.
 He doesn’t say that some people can’t enter unless they are born again, but He uses strong words, saying no one can enter unless two things happen in a person’s life.
-You cannot become a Christian by trying to live the Christian life.
+You cannot become a Christian by trying to live a Christian life.
 Just like your birth into this world, you cannot do anything to contribute to your spiritual birth.
-Salvation is given as a gift from God (Ephesians 2:8).
-What is needed, Jesus said, is two things: to be born of water and of the Spirit.
+Salvation is a gift from God (Ephesians 2:8).
+What is needed, Jesus said, is two things: to be born of water and the Spirit.

 Born of Water and the Spirit

-Paul the Apostle writes about the same thing in his letter to the church at Ephesus: “As for you, you were dead in your transgressions and sins” (Ephesians 2:1 and 5).
+Paul the Apostle writes similar thoughts in his letter to the church at Ephesus: “As for you, you were dead in your transgressions and sins” (Ephesians 2:1 and 5).
 When people come to Christ, repent of sin, and receive Christ into their lives, they are born-again: “But to all who did receive him, who believed in his name, he gave the right to become children of God” (John 1:12).
-An infusion of life is imparted to the spirit of new Christians.
+New life is imparted to the spirit of new Christians.
 The veil is taken away in the temple of their hearts, and fellowship with God is restored.
-The sin issue that separated us from God is taken away when we place our trust in Christ.
+The sin issue that separates us from God is taken away when we trust Christ.